monek-ltd/Monek.Checkout.WooCommerce/README.md

 #### Note:
 If your site is already using the classic checkout shortcode or is updating from an older version of WooCommerce, this issue does not apply.

+## Known Issue 2: Permalink Structure Conflict Resulting in 3005 Error

+When configuring your WooCommerce site, it's crucial to be aware of a known issue related to the permalink structure setting.
+Specifically, if your permalink structure is set to 'Plain,' it can lead to conflicts with a setting in the transaction call, resulting in a 3005 error from HTTP requests.

+### Issue Description:
+#### - Affected Versions:
+All WooCommerce versions may be affected if the permalink structure is set to 'Plain.'
+#### - Impact:
+The 3005 error occurs when the Monek Gateway rejects the return URL passed to it due to the presence of a query string.
+This issue arises when the permalink structure is set to 'Plain,' affecting the compatibility with the Monek Gateway transaction call.

+### Solution:
+To resolve the 3005 error and ensure seamless transactions with the Monek Gateway, it is recommended to update the permalink structure setting.
+Follow these steps:

+### Update Permalink Structure:

+1. Navigate to your WordPress admin dashboard.
+2. Go to Settings > Permalinks.
+3. Choose a permalink structure other than 'Plain.'
+Options like 'Post name' or 'Day and name' are commonly used without causing conflicts.
+4. Save the changes.

+#### Warning:
+Updating the permalink structure can potentially cause issues on your site.
+Ensure that you carefully assess the impact of this change, particularly if your site relies on specific URL structures.
+It's advisable to test thoroughly in a staging environment before implementing changes on a live site.

+By updating the permalink structure, you ensure that the Monek Gateway can handle the return URL correctly, preventing the occurrence of the 3005 error.

+#### Note:
+If your permalink structure is already set to a non-'Plain' option, or if your site is using a custom permalink structure, this issue does not apply.